anjackson/anjackson.github.io/book/javascript.md

 permalink: "/node/1512/"
 tags: []
 ---
-The hopelessly badly named browser-based scripting language that has nothing to do with ((Java)).
+The hopelessly badly-named browser scripting language that has nothing to do with [Java].